The Top 6 Benefits of Eating Avocado (+ Tips for Creative Dishes)

 When it comes to eating an avocado, you’re likely familiar with sliced avocado on sandwiches or maybe even guacamole if you have a love of Mexican food.
 Personally, I love to include avocado in as many dishes as possible.
 I like to serve fresh avocado slides with scrambled eggs in the morning and even on top of salads for lunch.
 I even have some great ideas for ways you can “sneak” it into certain foods, just in case you aren’t a big fan of its taste.

 For example, when mashed, avocado has a great creamy texture, making it a great base for smoothies or dishes like this Chocolate Tart.
 (This dessert is a huge hit at my house.
 Sometimes we even just make the filling as a pudding!)
 You can also use avocado oil to get the same great MUFA benefits!
-This Sweet Potato Lasagna recipe includes avocado oil among its list of health ingredients and is another family favorite of mine.
+This Sweet Potato Lasagna recipe includes avocado oil among its list of healthy ingredients and is another family favorite of mine.

 6 Health Benefits of Eating Avocado